algorithmiaio/dev-center/_pages/platform/algorithm-profiles.md

 #### Algorithm Name, Version, and Royalties

-Every algorithm page has a: Username, Algorithm Name, and Semantic Version:
+Every algorithm page has a Username, Algorithm Name, and Semantic Version:

 ```sfw/NudityDetectioni2v/0.2.13```